-Absences: Only you, and NOT a family member, are required to call your case manager if you will be unable to attend your treatment sessions, meetings with your case manager, and/or court sessions.
-Any reasons for a missed appointment will be discussed with the Alcohol Treatment Court Team and, if deemed necessary, a sanction will be imposed.
-You need to notify your case manager 24 hours in advance if you need to reschedule your appointment.
+Absences: Only you, and NOT a family member, are required to call your case manager if you will be unable to attend your treatment sessions, meetings with your case manager, or court sessions.
+Any reasons for a missed appointment will be discussed with the OWI Treatment Court Team and, if deemed necessary, a sanction will be imposed.
+You must notify your case manager 24 hours in advance if you need to reschedule your appointment or adjust your SCRAM CAM schedule.
 Failure to do so may also result in a sanction.